binxio/cfn-mysql-user-provider/docs/MySQLUser.md

 By default WithDatabase is set to `true`.
 This means that a database or schema is created with the same name as the user.
 If you only wish to create a user, specify `false`.
 When the resource is deleted, by default the user account is locked (RetainPolicy set to `Retain`).
 If you wish to delete the user (and the data), set RetainPolicy to `drop`.

 If a user with the same name already exists, the user is "adopted" and it's password is changed.
-If a database/schema with the same name already exists, the user is granted all permissions on the database.
+If `WithDatabase` is specified and a database/schema with the same name already exists, the user is granted all permissions on the database.

 ## Properties
 You can specify the following properties: